Audiovisual Speech Synthesis using Tacotron2: End-to-end Audiovisual Speech Synthesis

 The function of the phoneme encoder in the Tacotron2 architecture is to transform a sequence of phonemes into an intermediate representation, from which acoustic and visual features can be generated.
-As shown in Figure \ref{fig:encoder}, the input to the encoder is a sequence of $M$ phoneme indices, which are transformed into 512-dimensional feature vectors using an embedding layer.
-As described in \cite{shen2018natural}, the $M \times 512$ output matrix of the embedding layers is passed through 3 convolutional layers, each of which has 512 feature maps with kernel size of $5 \times 1$ and ReLU activations.
-Each convolutional layer is followed by a drop-out layer with drop-out probability of $0.5$ and batch normalization.
-The convolutional layers model the N-gram dependencies between consecutive phonemes \cite{shen2018natural}.
-For the longer term dependencies, the output of the final convolutional layer is processed by a bi-directional long short-term memory (BLSTM) layer with 512 units in each direction.
+As shown in Figure \ref{fig:encoder}, the input to the encoder is a sequence of $M$ phoneme indices, which are transformed into 512-dimensional feature vectors using an embedding layer as described in \cite{shen2018natural}.
+This embedding vector is passed through 3 convolutional layers, each of which has 512 feature maps.
+The output of the final convolutional layer is processed by a bi-directional long short-term memory (BLSTM) layer with 512 units in each direction.
 The concatenation of the bi-directional LSTM gives the $M \times1024$ intermediate representation of the $M$ input phonemes.
 The 64 dimensional emotion embedding is repeated and cascaded with the processed phoneme embeddings to give the encoder outputs.
 During training the embeddings are extracted from the same output utterance.
 During inference, the emotion embedding is extracted from a reference utterance that has the required level of emotion.
-The emotionally conditioned phoneme representation is used to generate the audio-visual outputs in the later stages of the network, as will be described in the following sections.
+The emotionally conditioned phoneme representation is used to generate the audio-visual outputs in the later stages of the network, as described in the following sections.

-\subsection{Attention mechanism}
+\subsubsection{Attention mechanism}